 WHAT IS THE USA EB-5 VISA?

-- Obtaining a Green Card (permanent residence status) in the U.S. for the investor and family members
+- Obtaining a Green Card (Permanent Residence in USA) for the investor and family members

 - Dependents included: